Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations

-where $U_0 = HR$ differers from the background value because is including the perturbation in $R$.
-The above expression represents an alternative way of writing the quasi-homogenous solution, with $r_k$ not appearing explicitly.
-We will see later the operational difference in using these two forms of the quasi homogenous solution when a particular expression for $K(r)$ or $\zeta(\tilde r)$ will be specified.
+\end{widetext} where $U_0 = HR$ differs from the background value because it includes the perturbation in $R$.
+The above expression represents an alternative way of writing the quasi-homogenous solution, with $r_k$ not appearing explicitly, showing that the solution is scale independent.

 In general it is possible to distinguish between compensated and non compensated density profiles: the first ones are characterized by overdensity regions compensated by underdensity ones such that